Do Nutrient and Health Claims Have an Impact on the Perceived Healthiness of Foods?

 - Project status: Completed

-- Principal researcher/s: Dr Moira Dean, Queen’s University of Belfast
+- Author/s: Dr Moira Dean, Queen’s University of Belfast

 - Collaborator/s: Dr Amanda McCloat, St. Angela’s College Sligo, Prof Monique Raats, University of Surrey, Prof Jayne Woodside & Mr Stefan Durand, QUB, Dr Tamara Bucher, ETH Zurich, Prof Michael Siegriest, ETH, Zurich